Table of Contents

 Step 1: Install Python

 Head to https://www.python.org/ to download and install the latest Python version.
-For the purpose of this guide, I would be installing the Windows version since I use a PC.
+For this guide, I would be installing the Windows version since I use a PC.
 But the process is similar for Mac.
 After the executable is downloaded, follow the self-explanatory installation to complete the installation.

 Step 2: Setting up the Indexing API key in your Google Developer Console